 When a contract is submitted to AMFA-represented technician and related members for a vote, the total package is presented.
 It is not merely a summary or highlights sheet.

 AMFA has proven to be the only democratic organization for technical aviation professionals and is the most democratic union in the airline industry.
-All officers, from Shop Representative to the National Director, are elected by secret ballot and can be recalled by the Membership.
-AMFA's structure is illustrated by this Organizational Pyramid.
+All officers, from Shop Representative to the National Director, are elected by secret ballot and can be recalled by the membership.
+AMFA's structure is illustrated by this Organizational Chart.

 Technicians and related members vote on all major issues including contract ratification, letters of agreement, amendments to Local Bylaws, and the AMFA Constitution.
 They also have the authority to elect and recall all AMFA officers.